th3y3ti/tahiti-wfms/.github/ISSUE_TEMPLATE/hunt.md

 ---

 **Acceptance Criteria**
-This issue is considered complete when the playbook has been updated and the report has been written.
-If the hunt can not be completed, the issue should be marked as blocked.
-If the issue is no longer needed, it should be deleted.
+This issue is can be closed when the abstract has been updated and the report has been written.
+If the hunt can not be completed, this issue should be marked as blocked.
+If the issue is no longer needed, it should be labeled as such and then closed.

-**Tasks***
+**Tasks**
 - [ ] Validate Security Gap Still Exists
 - [ ] Refine Hypothesis
 - [ ] Re-Validate Data Visibility / Usability